kehantan/labbook/docs/assays/mtt.rst

 #.
 Take MTT solution from freezer and warm to room temperature in water bath or let it sit at bench before use.
 #.
 Add 10 uL of MTT into each well.

-    * Do not have to remove media on this step.
+    * Do not need to remove media on this step.
     * The MTT concentration we used in this lab is 5 mg/mL.
-    * There are other concentrations of MTT used, find out from the literature whichever that suits your experiments.
+    * Other concentrations of MTT can be used, find out from the literature whichever concentration of MTT that suits your experiments.

 #.
-Wrap well plates in aluminium foil to keep the MTT from light.
+Wrap well plates in aluminium foil to keep the MTT reagent from light.
 #.
 Incubate.
 37 C, 5% CO2, 3 hrs.

     * There are no strict rules for how long the incubation period should be, you can try to optimise.
     * For my experiment, I use 3 hrs.
 Reduce the incubation time if you think 3 hrs is too long.
-But keep consistant, i.e.: if you decided to incubate for 2 hrs, then incubate 2 hrs everytime you do MTT assay.
+But be consistant, if you decided to incubate for 2 hrs, then incubate 2 hrs everytime you do MTT assay.

 #.
 After 3 hrs, remove the 96 well plate from incubator.